ostamand/rolling-balls/README.md

 [Download](https://drive.google.com/open?id=1tGsYAxEHaB2hq1vUV3hin-xioQv5zyDD) the training environment and copy/paste the content of the extracted folder to `Training/data`

-Train the agent using the included PPO algorithm.
+Train the agent using the included PPO algorithm (or use your own).

 ```
 python train_rolling_ball.py